-As a founding member of Eisenhower Dance, Stephanie Pizzo performed for 20 years as a dancer with the Company .
-Now, as Co-Artistic Director, she teaches company class, rehearses and is a resident choreographer for the company.
-She has staged works by Laurie Eisenhower on numerous companies and universities throughout the United States and has set her own choreography at Illinois Wesleyan University and numerous works on Eisenhower Dance.
-Most recently, she presented her work at three international dance festivals in Poland.
-Stephanie Pizzo is a native of Clinton Township, Michigan and holds a Bachelor of Arts with an emphasis in Dance from Oakland University.
+This year marks Stephanie Pizzo's first season as Artistic Director of Eisenhower Dance.
+She was a founding member of the company, as well as, at various points, Resident Choreographer, Assistant Director, Associate Director and Co-Artistic Director.
+She has helped lead the company for the past 26 years and is now assuming the artistic helm.
+Pizzo’s mission is to collaborate with the highest quality national and international artists, and she plans to focus on creating strong ties within the Detroit Metro area community through the art of dance.
+She has set her own choreography at Illinois State University, Texas A & M University and Wesleyan University, as well as staged works by Laurie Eisenhower on numerous companies and universities throughout the United States.
+Most recently, she presented her work in Tel Aviv, Israel as part of Eisenhower Dance's production of The Light Show and at many international dance festivals in Poland.
+Stephanie Pizzo is a native of Clinton Township, Michigan and holds a Bachelor of Arts in Dance from Oakland University.
 In 2009, she received a Distinguished Alumni or “MaTilDa” award from the Department of Music, Theatre and Dance.
-Currently, Ms. Pizzo is a special lecturer in dance at Oakland University.
-This year marks her 26th season with Eisenhower Dance.
+Currently, she is a special lecturer in dance at Oakland University and is embarking on her 27th season with Eisenhower Dance.

 Christa Koerner, a former math teacher with a deep passion for dance, left teaching to pursue a career in dance costuming.
 She studied professional tutu making at several conferences across the country and the San Francisco Ballet.
 She furthered her studies in costumes earning a BA in Theatre Production from Oakland University and a Master of Fine Arts from Wayne State University in Costume Design.
 She has designed costumes for professional theatre in the Detroit and Ann Arbor areas as well as many dance projects in metro Detroit.
 Currently, she is a lecturer and Costume Shop Supervisor at Oakland University, where she designs for the Theatre , Dance and Opera programs and the professional company, Take Root Dance.
 Every year she sends several of her tutus with students to the Youth America Grand Prix ballet competitions in Chicago, Indianapolis and Philadelphia.
 This is her fourth season designing and building costumes for Eisenhower Dance.